minasaeday14/Capstone-3/README.md

 - [ ] Video link added to README

 ## Video Link
-Add your recording link here after you upload it.

 ## Key Insights
 This section will be completed after the Power BI report is built and reviewed.